 Sandeep Agarwal, Herbalist

 At Pure Indian Foods, we sell pure, pleasantly aromatic hing powder.
 This hing powder is 8-10 times stronger than most compound hing powder sold in grocery stores.
 It is very potent, and a little goes a long way.
-The only ingredients are Asafoetida (Hing), edible gum, and cassava flour.
-Absolutely nothing else added, and only the minimum amount of edible gum and cassava flour are added to make this an easy-to-use powder.
+Our pure aromatic raw hing contains only the minimum amount of edible gum (Gum arabic) to make an easy-to-use powder.
 Edible gum is the hardened sap of acacia trees.
 It is Raw, Non-GMO, and Non-Irradiated.